Electrical and Computer Engineering (ECE)

 Transfer to the PhD Program: Students in the MS program wishing to be considered for admission to the PhD program should consult their academic adviser as soon as possible.
 Students must notify department of their intent to transfer by their fourth quarter of study.
 Transfer from the MS to the PhD program is possible provided that the student

 - Satisfy all requirements for initial admission to the PhD program, including submission of GRE general test scores, and be approved for consideration for transfer to the PhD program by the ECE Graduate Admissions Committee.

 - Identify a faculty member who agrees, in writing, to serve as that student’s academic and PhD research adviser.

 - In consultation with the academic adviser, design and complete a program of course work that satisfies all course requirements and constraints for a PhD discipline appropriate to the student’s research.
-All students in the PhD program are required to satisfy all PhD degree requirements as described below.
-Should the student not be admitted to the PhD program, this program of course work will serve, with the approval of the academic adviser and the ECE Graduate Affairs Committee, to satisfy the course work requirements for the MS degree.
+All students in the PhD program are required to satisfy all PhD requirements as described below.
+Should the student not be admitted to the PhD program, this program of course work will serve, with the approval of the academic adviser and the ECE Graduate Affairs Committee, to satisfy the course work requirements for the MS.

 - Pass the preliminary (comprehensive) examination at the level required for continuation in the PhD program.
-A student failing to pass the comprehensive exam at this required level will not be admitted to the PhD program, and will instead continue in the MS degree program.
+A student failing to pass the comprehensive exam at this required level will not be admitted to the PhD program, and will instead continue in the MS program.